If you love perennial plants with a long blooming season, you will likely have a fondness for growing hollyhocks.

 How cold hardy are hollyhocks?

-Hollyhocks are considered as perennials in zones 3-8.
-Typically they are a short lived perennial of about 2-3 years.
+Hollyhocks are considered hardy in zones 3-8.
+Typically they are a short lived biennial of about 2-3 years.

-In colder zones, treat the plant as a perennial, or take cuttings or plant seedlings and bring them in during the winter months to replant again in the spring.
+In colder zones, treat the plant as an annual.
+You can also take cuttings or plant seedlings and bring them in during the winter months to replant again in the spring.

 Uses for hollyhocks